HIPAA Privacy and Security

 - When possible, only store the last four digits of the SSN.

-- If you do have a business need to store SSNs, you are required the apply the highest level of security.
+- If you do have a business need to store SSNs, you are required to apply the highest level of security.

 Moving, Archiving or Destroying Records